ninivert/bread-tracking/README.md

 The research process is as follows :

 1. Preprocess the movies obtained from the microscopy labs to store it in convenient `.npz` files.
-This is done in `datamanip/preproces.ipynb`.
+This is done in [datamanip/preprocess.ipynb](datamanip/preprocess.ipynb).
 2. Segment the movies (here, done using YeaZ https://github.com/lpbsscientist/YeaZ-GUI), and store the segmentations as `.npz` files.
 3. Use the segmentation to extract geometrical features and generate cell graphs.
-This is done in `experiment_gnn/build_cellgraphs.ipynb`.
+This is done in [experiment_gnn/build_cellgraphs.ipynb](experiment_gnn/build_cellgraphs.ipynb).
 4. Use the generated cell graphs to generate assignment graphs.
-This is done in `experiment_gnn/build_assgraphs.ipynb`.
+This is done in [experiment_gnn/build_assgraphs.ipynb](experiment_gnn/build_assgraphs.ipynb).
-5. Train the GNN on the assignment graphs (node classification problem), using `experiment_gnn/run_train.py`.
-Results from these training sessions are found in `experiment_gnn/model_logs`, and can be visualized using Tensorboard (https://www.tensorflow.org/tensorboard/) by running `tensorboard --logdir=experiment_gnn/model_logs`.
+5. Train the GNN on the assignment graphs (node classification problem), using [experiment_gnn/run_train.py](experiment_gnn/run_train.py).
+Results from these training sessions are found in [experiment_gnn/model_logs](experiment_gnn/run_train.py) (not included in the repository, but can be extracted from the data tarball), and can be visualized using Tensorboard (https://www.tensorflow.org/tensorboard/) by running `tensorboard --logdir=experiment_gnn/model_logs`.
 6. Assert the performance of the models on a test dataset, and compare with the built-in tracking algorithm of YeaZ.
-This is done in `experiment_gnn/compare_yeaz.ipynb`.
+This is done in [experiment_gnn/compare_yeaz.ipynb](experiment_gnn/compare_yeaz.ipynb).

-Download the data at : https://transfer.sh/Y2GJNO/data.tar.gz.
+Download the data tarball at : https://transfer.sh/Y2GJNO/data.tar.gz.
 (Note : this link is valid until 4 jan 2022)

 Note : this repository is slice of a larger unpublished (for now) repository that hosts more algorithms and scripts useful in the context of yeast cell microscopy analysis, hence the (unnecessarily) deep directory structure.